Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$

-Furthermore, since both the vortex core shrinkage and the difference in the peak structures of the LDOS stem from the intrinsic interband/intraband pairing structure in the BCS and PDW states, the anisotropy of the system would retain these characteristic phenomena, although it is known that there are many qualitative differences in the electronic states between the mixed states of $s$-wave and $d$-wave type-II superconductors~\cite{wang1995mixed,ichioka1996vortex,schopohl1995quasiparticle,ichioka1999field,ichioka1999vortex,volovik1993superconductivity}.
+Furthermore, since both the vortex core shrinkage and the difference in the peak structures of the LDOS stem from the intrinsic interband/intraband pairing structure in the BCS and PDW states, the anisotropy of the system would retain these characteristic phenomena.
+On the other hand, if the parity transition is observed in another material with an approximately isotropic electronic structure, the results of this paper would be directly applicable.
 (2) Even though our quasiclassical analysis revealed the general features of vortex states in locally noncentrosymmetric superconductors, it is formally justified in the weak coupling limit.
 Since strong correlation effects are expected to be essential for the physical properties of $\mathrm{CeRh_2As_2}$, incorporating them into the analysis of vortex states is an important subject for future research.
 (3) The existence of other orders coexisting or competing with superconductivity is also important in understanding the physical properties of $\mathrm{CeRh_2As_2}$.
 The details of these orders remain elusive, and we have not yet arrived at a settled view.
 This is also an interesting topic for future research.
 This issue can be avoided when we study multiple superconducting states at high pressures, since the coexisting order disappears there~\cite{pfeiffer2023exposing,pfeiffer2024pressure}.